Why Does a Week Have 7 Days?

 From around the 1st century BCE, they introduced a system where each day was named after one of their pagan gods, each of whom was associated with one of the classical planets.
 For example, Saturday was dies Saturni, the day of Saturn.

 In most Latin-based languages, the names of the weekdays still reveal this connection to the classical planets.
-However, in most cases, the Roman deities have been replaced by their Norse or Germanic equivalents.
+However, in many cases, the Roman deities have been replaced by their Norse or Germanic equivalents.

 Read More About Each Day of the Week